Skip to main content

 Adrian Mastracci, Senior Portfolio Manager at Lycos Asset Management

 Investors need to understand which accounts are better suited to hold their investments.
+Financial planning plays a crucial role in determining the most effective allocation of assets.
 Three pools of capital typically suffice.
 Don’t just sprinkle investments you buy into any random account on hand.
 Instead, I recommend an organization that has a purpose for your investments.

 It is part of income tax planning called “asset location.”
 Start by prioritizing decisions relating to your asset location.